uc-cdis/cloud-automation/doc/kube-setup-ingress.md

 Deploy the aws-load-balancer-controller from https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html.
 Only works in the `default` namespace.

+If ran from a non-default namespace it will only deploy the k8s ingress resource.

 ```
 gen3 kube-setup-ingress
 ```

 ### check

-Check if the metrics server has been deployed and is healthy by polling the status of k8s API's:
+Check if the ingress has been deployed by running

 ```
-g3kubectl get apiservices.apiregistration.k8s.io
+helm status aws-load-balancer-controller -n kube-system
 ```

-ex:
+Update your DNS records to the ADDRESS field from the output of
 ```
-if gen3 kube-setup-metrics check; then
-    ... deploy some horizontal autoscaler ...
+kubectl get ingress revproxy-ingress
 ```